Income Tax: How Much Can You Earn Before Paying?

 Usually, you don’t pay Income tax on all income due to allowances - an amount of taxable income that you can earn each year without having to pay tax.

 For example, there is a marriage allowance, where one partner can transfer some of their unused personal allowances to a spouse.
-Additionally, there are certain allowances for personal savings and dividends.
+For example, if your partner earns £11,000 and you’re a basic rate taxpayer, their spouse can use the remaining £1,257 of their personal allowance tax free.

 If you are a higher earner, it is unlikely that you will be eligible for any personal allowance.
 For incomes of over £125,140, individuals have to pay tax on all their earnings as soon as they make their first pound.